jose-pr/pypki/src/certauth2/README.rst

 Certificate Authority Certificate Maker Tools
 =============================================

-This package provides a small library, built on top of ``cryptography``, which allows for creating a custom certificate authority certificate, and genereating on-demand dynamic host certs using that CA certificate.
+This package provides a small library, built on top of ``cryptography``, which allows for creating a custom certificate authority certificate, and genereating on-demand dynamic host certs.

 It is most useful for use with a man-in-the-middle HTTPS proxy, for example, for recording or replaying web content.